Smart Pricing Sells More with Neuromarketing

 - Do prices affect customer experience?

-Next time you look at a restaurant menu, see if there is $ sign in front of the price?
+Next time you look at a restaurant menu, see if there is a $ sign in front of the price?
 Many restaurants have removed the $ sign from the menu.
 Why?

 According to a study published in 2008, removing the $ sign can increase a restaurant’s sales by 8%.
 This study shows that how prices are presented can influence our buying decisions.